sakaiproject/sakai/providers/kerberos/README.txt

 This directory contains a sample Kerberos UserDirectoryProvider.

-This has not yet been tested so you should consider this code sample code and test accordingly.
+It (and its derivatives) are in use at a few institutions, but you should review the code and test it accordingly.

 By default, the provider provides authentication ONLY for existing accounts in the local Sakai user database (where Sakai user ids and